ARMmbed/mbed-os/README.md

    | | |
 ```

-The littlefs comes with the following features:

-- **Power-loss resilient** - The littlefs is designed to handle random power
-  failures and has strong copy-on-write guaruntees.
-During all filesystem
-  operations, the storage on disk is always kept in a valid state.
-When
-  updating a file, the original file will remain unmodified until the file is
-  closed, or sync is called.

-- **Error detection** - While the littlefs does not implement static wear
-  leveling, the littlefs detects write error and uses a limited form of dynamic
-  wear leveling to work around blocks that go bad during the lifetime of the
-  filesystem.

-- **Low RAM/ROM usage** - The littlefs is designed to work in a limited amount
+**Bounded RAM/ROM** - The littlefs is designed to work with a limited amount
-  of memory, recursion is avoided, and dynamic memory is limited to
+of memory.
+Recursion is avoided and dynamic memory is limited to configurable
-  configurable buffers that can be provided statically.
+buffers that can be provided statically.

-The littlefs also comes with the following limitations:

-- **Not portable to host OSs** - While the littlefs can use an SD card, no
-  littlefs driver has been ported to host OSs such as Linux or Windows.
-If
-  you need to support host OSs consider using the [FATFileSystem](https://github.com/ARMmbed/mbed-os/blob/mbed-os-5.5/features/filesystem/fat/FATFileSystem.h)
-  found in mbed OS.

-- **No static wear leveling** - While the littlefs does extend the lifetime
+**Power-loss resilient** - The littlefs is designed for systems that may have
+random power failures.
+The littlefs has strong copy-on-write guaruntees and
+storage on disk is always kept in a valid state.

+**Wear leveling** - Since the most common form of embedded storage is erodible
-  of storage through a form of dynamic wear leveling, the littlefs does not
+flash memories, littlefs provides a form of dynamic wear leveling for systems
-  evict static blocks.
-If you need to maximize the longevity of the underlying
-  storage consider using the [SPIFFileSystem](https://github.com/armmbed/mbed-spiffs).
+that can not fit a full flash translation layer.

 ## Usage